Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Experimental results

 \subsubsection{Quantum hardware}

 For the two-qubit case, we can carry out the simulations on real quantum hardware as well.
-Using again imbq\_london and ibmq\_burlington we obtain the data depicted in Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_hardware}.
+Using again imbq\_london and ibmq\_burlington, we obtain the data depicted in Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(c) and Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(f).

-Our results for ibmq\_london in Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_hardware}(a) show qualitative agreement with the classical simulation.
-Once more, we see that the mean and the standard deviation of the absolute error obtained on the hardware converge to higher values than the ones obtained from the simulation (compare Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_simulator}(c) and Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_hardware}(a)).
+Our results for ibmq\_london in Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(c) show qualitative agreement with the classical simulation.
+Once more, we see that the mean and the standard deviation of the absolute error obtained on the hardware converge to higher values than the ones obtained from the simulation (compare Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(b) and Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(c)).
 Correcting our data according to Eq.~\eqref{eq:p_q_b_hist_extraction}, the mean of the absolute error and its standard deviation are significantly reduced.
-Comparing the reduction to the single-qubit case in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_hardware}, we observe that for the two-qubit case, the improvement is even larger.
-In particular, for our largest number of shots $s=8192$, the mean and the standard deviation of the absolute error are reduced by approximately one order of magnitude.
+Comparing the reduction to the single-qubit case in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}, we observe that for the two-qubit case, the improvement is even larger.
+In particular, for our largest number of shots $\nshots=8192$, the mean and the standard deviation of the absolute error are reduced by approximately one order of magnitude.
 The corrected data is again well described by a power law.
 Fitting the first 4 data points, we obtain an exponent of $0.48$.
 Using the entire range of $\nshots$ for the fit, the exponent only decreases moderately to $0.39$ (see also Tab.~\ref{tab:ibmq_burlington_london_two_qubit_vs_shots_hardware}), thus showing that the readout error has still a significant contribution to the overall error.